janani-tamilarasan/ruby-coding-excercise/README.md

   - ✔ permutations in dictionary order

    * Find the breakpoint
-        - Scan from right to left and find the first index i such that: arr[i] < arr[i + 1]
-        If no such index exists → array is in descending order. reverse entire array and return.
+        - Find the “dip” (breaking point)
-     * Find the next larger element (from right)
+        - Find the next greater element on the right
-	     From the right side, find the smallest element > arr[i] Swap it with arr[i].
+        - Swap
-     * Reverse the right part
+        - Reverse the right part
-        rom the right side, find the smallest element > arr[i]Swap it with arr[i].

 ---
+---

+## Binary Search

 ## 🔁 Binary search
  ✅ 1.
 Search space is sorted
  ✅ 2.
 Any range like range like 1..10^9